 Alternatively, expand your mind while browsing fascinating artefacts at the British Museum, covering two million years of history!
 Here, you’ll find the Rosetta Stone, Egyptian mummies and some of the finest ancient jewels.

 Once you start feeling peckish, head to The Harrods Tea Rooms for afternoon tea, a luxurious London staple.
 Enjoy finger sandwiches, cakes and scones, served alongside a variety of teas.

 If you fancy a little more sightseeing, hop onboard the Brigit’s Bakery Afternoon Tea Bus Tour instead, where you can enjoy classic afternoon tea goodies while cruising around London on a double-decker bus.

 No visit to London is complete without a trip to Theatreland.
-Bag your seats for smash-hit West End shows, including The Lion King, Wicked or The Phantom of the Opera.
-Or take your pick from more of the best London theatre, musicals and shows.
+Bag your seats for smash-hit West End shows, including The Lion King and Wicked, buy tickets for The Phantom of the Opera, or take your pick from more of the best London theatre, musicals and shows.

 Alternatively, end your week of exploring London with a Thames dinner cruise.
 Enjoy delicious food and drinks while sailing along the river and taking in the dazzling sights.